iifl-logo

 Information and Cyber Security Risk

-Risk monitoring systems and tools to protect sensitive customer data and guard against potential leaks.
-The Board of Directors have constituted a Technology Committee that comprises experts proficient in technology to oversee and review the information security and cyber security aspects on a regular basis.
+The Company also has information Security Risk monitoring systems and tools to protect sensitive customer data and guard against potential leaks.
+To manage these risks, the Board of Directors have constituted a Technology Committee that comprises experts proficient in technology to oversee and review the information security and cyber security aspects on a regular basis.
 Robust governance, controls and sophisticated technology is adopted across lines of business to ward off cyber threats and protect information.
 Information security has been brought under the Enterprise Risk Management Framework to enhance data protection, thereby making the overall Risk, Control and Governance framework more resilient.

 Regulatory Risk